Greek Turkey Meatballs (Lean & Delicious)

 The History and Cultural Significance

-• Greek Turkey Meatballs trace their origins to the Mediterranean region, where they were originally created by home cooks adapting traditional recipes with available ingredients.
+• Greek Turkey Meatballs trace their origins to ancient Greece, where they were originally created by local cooks seeking a lighter alternative to lamb.

-• The dish evolved over decades as poultry became more popular, eventually becoming the beloved version we know today.
+• The dish evolved over decades as cooks began incorporating locally sourced herbs and spices, eventually becoming the beloved version we know today.

-• In Greek culture, this dish traditionally appears at family gatherings and celebrations, symbolizing hospitality and abundance.
+• In Greek culture, this dish traditionally appears at family gatherings and celebrations, symbolizing hospitality and warmth.

-• While many variations exist across different regions, the authentic version maintains a focus on fresh herbs and lean meats that set it apart from imitations.
+• While many variations exist across different regions, the authentic version maintains the use of fresh herbs and a hint of lemon zest that sets it apart from imitations.

 Recipe Overview